Blog Stats

 Posted in TECHNICAL INFORMATION

-Tagged Art, Art Class, Art Instruction, Art Teaching, artist, Artwork, camellias, colored pencil, Creativity, Digital illustration tips, digital process, Dr. Martin Dyes, flowers, Getty Stock, hummingbird, Illustrate, Illustration, illustrator, leaves, Painting, painting technique, photo-realism, photo-realistic, Photoshop, Prismacolor pencils, realism, textures, transparent watercolor, water droplets, watercolor dyes, watercolors
+Tagged Art, Art Class, Art Instruction, Art Teaching, artist, Artwork, blossoms, botanical, camellias, colored pencil, Creativity, Digital illustration tips, digital process, Dr. Martin Dyes, flower art, flowers, Getty Stock, hummingbird, Illustrate, Illustration, illustrator, leaves, moisture, Painting, painting technique, photo-realism, photo-realistic, Photoshop, Prismacolor pencils, realism, textures, transparent watercolor, water droplets, watercolor dyes, watercolors